WireGuard Mesh

 Mesh Failover

-ACT supports Weighted Load Balancing and Failover across mesh peers.
-By enabling enable_mesh_failover on a resource, ACT configures Traefik to route traffic to available healthy instances across the mesh.
+ServOS supports Weighted Load Balancing and Failover across mesh peers.
+By enabling enable_mesh_failover on a resource, ServOS configures Traefik to route traffic to available healthy instances across the mesh.

 • Load Balancing: Traffic is distributed across all healthy instances of a service running on different servers.